-Strange Goings-On In Gold: The Dealers Buy In.
+Strange Goings-On In Gold: The Dealers Buy In

 - This is not short-term speculation.
 The relatively high costs of gold transfer and storage make these purchases sensible only if something else is intended.

 - The dealers are purchasing additional physical gold in London on the low-down.
-The most recent purchase identified by Goodman is JP Morgan acquisition of spot gold through COMEX, a subsidiary of CME Group (NASDAQ:CME).
+The most recent purchase identified by Goodman is JPMorgan acquisition of spot gold through COMEX, a subsidiary of CME Group (NASDAQ:CME).
 We learn this because ownership of gold purchased through COMEX is transparent to the market.
 Goodman infers that the enormous acquisitions through COMEX may be a small share of total dealer purchases.
 This assertion is reasonable since, as Goodman notes, the London market for spot gold is five times the size of the New York market.
 Moreover, the London Bullion Market Association (LBMA) is quite opaque, so that there is no knowing what the big banks are doing there.
 Goodman infers from the COMEX purchases that the dealers are acquiring substantially more in London.

 - The acquisition is not market price manipulation.
 Such manipulation is certainly a feature of the gold market, leading to Bank of England "encouragement" of the dealers to clean up their aged market manipulation method, the daily gold price "fixing."
 But manipulation works only as a short run source of profit.
 As such it is best accomplished through highly leveraged transactions, not through cash-only spot gold purchases.